 Of the 2177 patients in clinical studies with Viibryd, 37 (1.7%) were 65 years of age or older, and 272 (12.5%) were 55 to 64 years of age.

-Greater sensitivity of some older individuals cannot be ruled out [see Dosage and Administration (2.3)].
+Greater sensitivity of some older individuals cannot be ruled out.

 Serotonergic antidepressants have been associated with cases of clinically significant hyponatremia in elderly patients, who may be at greater risk for this adverse event [see Warnings and Precautions (5.7)].

 Vilazodone is eliminated primarily by hepatic metabolism.
-In mild and moderate hepatic impairment, no dose adjustment is necessary (see Figure 2).
-Viibryd has not been studied in patients with severe hepatic impairment [see Dosage and Administration (2.3)].
+In mild, moderate, and severe hepatic impairment, no dose adjustment is necessary (see Figure 2).

-In mild, moderate, and severe renal impairment, no dose adjustment is necessary (see Figure 2 below) [see Dosage and Administration (2.3)].
+In mild, moderate, and severe renal impairment, no dose adjustment is necessary (see Figure 2).

 Drug Abuse and Dependence